Fatimid sack of Genoa: Sources

 There is no strictly contemporary source for the raiding expedition of 934–35, but Latin (Christian) and Arabic (Muslim) sources broadly agree about the course of events.
 The earliest source is the Antapodosis of Bishop Liudprand of Cremona, written in the 960s.
 After relating a raid by the Muslims of Fraxinetum on the city of Acqui, which he describes as fifty miles from Pavia, Liudprand records:

-"At the same time, in the Genoese city, which has been built in the Cottian Alps, overlooking the African sea, eighty miles distant from Pavia, a spring flowed most copiously with blood, clearly suggesting to all a coming calamity.
+At the same time, in the Genoese city, which has been built in the Cottian Alps, overlooking the African sea, eighty miles distant from Pavia, a spring flowed most copiously with blood, clearly suggesting to all a coming calamity.
 Indeed, in the same year, the Phoenicians [North Africans] arrived there with a multitude of fleets, and while the citizens were unaware, they entered the city, killing all except women and children.
-Then, placing all the treasures of the city and the churches of God in their ships, they returned to Africa."
+Then, placing all the treasures of the city and the churches of God in their ships, they returned to Africa.

 The earliest Islamic account, the Chronicle of Cambridge, was written after 965 and perhaps as late as the eleventh century.
-It says only that the Caliph Muḥammad Abu l-Ḳāsim al-Ḳāʾim bi-amr Allāh, who had succeeded to the throne earlier that year, sent a fleet to Genoa and captured it.
+It says only that the Caliph al-Qa'im, who had succeeded to the throne earlier that year, sent a fleet to Genoa and captured it.
 Later and generally less reliable Arabic accounts offer greater detail.
-The most important of these is that of the Ismāʿīlī historian Idrīs ʿImād al-Dīn, who died in 1468.
-He relied on earlier, now lost, Ismāʿīlī (Fatimid) sources.
+The most important of these is that of the Isma'ili historian Idris Imad al-Din, who died in 1468.
+He relied on earlier, now lost, Isma'ili (Fatimid) sources.

 Raid

-According to the Muslims sources, a fleet of ships left Mahdia under the command of Yaʻqūb ibn Isḥāq on 18 June 934 (7 Rajab 322) to attack the Rums (Christians).
-The sources do not agree on the number of ships: Ibn al-Athīr gives thirty, while ʿImād al-Dīn says twenty.
-According to ʿImād al-Dīn, "on the way [Yaʻqūb] encountered Rumi ships loaded with merchandise; he captured them and took prisoner those who were on board."
+According to the Muslims sources, a fleet of ships left Mahdia under the command of Ya'qub ibn Ishaq on 18 June 934 (7 Rajab 322) to attack the Rums (Christians).
+The sources do not agree on the number of ships: Ibn al-Athir gives thirty, while Imad al-Din says twenty.
+According to Imad al-Din, "on the way [Ya'qub] encountered Rumi ships loaded with merchandise; he captured them and took prisoner those who were on board."